lotusnprod/lotus-manuscript/manuscript.md

 This led to the identification of thirty-six electronic NP resources as valuable LOTUS input.
 Data from the proprietary Dictionary of Natural Products (DNP v 29.2) was also used for comparison purposes only and is not publicly disseminated.
 [FooDB](https://foodb.ca) was also curated but not publicly disseminated since its license proscribed sharing in Wikidata.
-[SI-1](#si-1-data-sources-list) gives all necessary details regarding electronic NP resources access and characteristics.
+[Appendix 1](#appendix-1-data-sources-list) gives all necessary details regarding electronic NP resources access and characteristics.

 Manual inspection of each electronic NP resource revealed that the structure, organism, and reference fields were widely variable in format and contents, thus requiring standardization to be comparable.
 The initial stage consisted of writing tailored scripts that are capable of harmonizing and categorizing knowledge from each source (Figure @fig:workflow).